Reviem0/CompSci-Notes/Networks and Security/Network Layer/Domain Name Server.md

 	- Queried when local name servers can't resolve a name
 	- Use anycast for resilience (`1730+` global instances)
 - Zones:
-	- A zone is a contiguouse part
+	- A zone is a contiguous part of the DNS namespace (`soton.ac.uk`)
+	- Delegation: Parent zones